laurentbarraud/AnimSprites/Readme.md

 ### Features
 - 🎮 Smooth sprite animations for walking, jumping, and attacking
 - 🎯 Precise collision detection with platforms and screen boundaries
 - 🛠️ In-game platform builder: create, move, and delete platforms or bushes at runtime
-- 🌿 Interactive objects (bushes can be placed, hit, and removed)
+- 🌿 Interactive objects — bushes can be placed and struck with a lightning effect
 - 🌧️ Toggleable rain effect via the build menu
 - 🧩 Modular architecture for easy extension and maintenance